mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

 You can then use this information to access the operations portal and associated dashboards.

-### Explore the cluster and add-ons
+### Explore the cluster and addons

-Use the URL you copied from the deployment output (for example, <a href="https://lb_addr-12345.us-west-2.elb.amazonaws.com/ops/landing">https://lb_addr-12345.us-west-2.elb.amazonaws.com/ops/landing</a> to access the cluster's dashboards using the **operations portal**.
+Use the URL you copied from the deployment output (for example, `https://lb_addr-12345.us-west-2.elb.amazonaws.com/ops/landing`) to access the cluster's dashboards using the **operations portal**.

 The default operations portal provides links to several dashboards of the installed services, including: